 - Bacon: Use your favorite brand.
 You'll need 4 ounces, which is half a standard 8-ounce package.

-- Seasonings: I almost always use kosher salt, black pepper, garlic powder, onion powder, smoked paprika, dried parsley, and red pepper flakes.
+- Seasonings: Kosher salt, black pepper, garlic powder, onion powder, smoked paprika, dried parsley, and red pepper flakes.

 Instructions

-Form the mixture into patties.
-Make a dimple in the center of the burgers to help them retain their shape.
+Form the mixture into four patties.
+Make a shallow dimple in the center of the burgers.

 Cook the burgers over medium heat until cooked through, 4-5 minutes per side.
 Serve immediately.